BSc (Hons) Podiatry (Podiatrist Degree Apprenticeship)

 Methods of Enquiry (Project)

-This assignment is commonly known as your dissertation, it is a critical review of a selection of literature which might form the future basis of a small scale research project.
-It will have relevance and value for podiatrists.
+This assignment is commonly known as your dissertation, it is a critical review of a selection of literature which may form the basis of a future research project with relevance and value for the podiatry profession.

 Patient Management in Practice DA